What Is Conversion Journey Analysis?

 Current Limitations

-- No session duration data: The dataset captures page sequences but not time spent — making it impossible to distinguish between deep engagement and rapid skimming within the same page sequence.
+- No session duration data: The dataset captures page sequences but not time spent.
+This makes it impossible to distinguish between deep engagement and rapid skimming within the same page sequence.

 - No new vs. returning user differentiation: New visitors and returning users are analyzed together, despite having fundamentally different intent signals and optimal conversion strategies.